MaximVlayen/course_hwswcodesign/content/100_processor/104_crosscomp.md

 {{% /column %}}
 {{% /multiHcolumn %}}

 Typically, the one function that has to be present in every C-program is the main() function.
 This function is called by the OS to start of the program.
 As in bare metal programming there is no OS, some form of **booting-process** needs to be defined.
-The PicoRV32 comes with an example assembly filethat can be simplified to the script below.
+The PicoRV32 comes with an example assembly file that can be simplified to the script below.

 {{% multiHcolumn %}}
 {{% column %}}